 Because each direction represents various family members, areas of the body, functions of life, and aspects of business, the ideal situation is for all to be equally represented.
 This includes the center, so buildings that are U-shaped challenge occupants’ overall balance and stability.
-In a home this can be seen as dysfunctional or chaotic.
-In a business it can cause planning to be incongruent or piece-mealed.
+In a home, this can be seen as dysfunctional or chaotic.
+In a business, it can cause planning to be incongruent or piece-mealed.
 Therefore, square or rectangular buildings are more desirable; but here again, Feng Shui remedies will help.

 Structures with a river, ditch, or roadway behind it:

-The back of a home or office should represent its yin, or resting, area.
+The back of a home or office should represent its yin, or rest, area.
 That means little activity takes place.
 This provides stability because yang, or active, areas require more attention.
 The ultimate goals is a balance of both.
 The more activity that takes place, the more rest and replenishing is required.
 Water and traffic are yang activities.
 When in back, rest is disrupted or “washed away.”
 This affects health and abundance.
 Think of how many apartment complexes basically sit on a parking lot.
 There’s no balance.
 They usually attract undesirable activities and people.

 Homes that have a primary bedroom over a garage:

 Vehicles coming and going, gas fumes, people working in the garage … all these disrupt rest, sleep, and health.
 It’s common practice in metropolitan cities to have tenant floors over an underground garage.
 Owners are wise to employ Feng Shui, as well as have a floor or two (between the garage and apartments above) be a common area, shops, or restaurant.
-If the owner hasn’t done this, then occupants need to take matters in their own hands and seek out a Feng Shui professional.
+If the owner hasn’t done this, the occupants need to take matters into their own hands and seek out a Feng Shui professional.
 Bedrooms that are directly over the garage are best utilized for storage or functions that aren’t performed often.

 Structures with a bathroom in the SE or SW: